12 Types of Bathroom Sinks

 3. Undermount Sink

-Sinks that are installed from below, as the name implies, are known as under-mount sinks.
+As the name implies, sinks installed from below are known as under-mount sinks.
 They’re usually embedded in surfaces like granite or marble slabs.

-The sink is installed beneath the solid surface, and the space in the countertop perfectly fits the rim of the sink bowl.
+The sink is installed beneath the solid surface, and the countertop space perfectly fits the sink bowl’s rim.

 Furthermore, the sink and countertop appear to be one item once the basin is placed.
 Also, if the work is clean and the edges aren’t evident, the under-mounted sink will look perfectly merged with the countertop.